 What Happens When You Take Drugs?

 As you know, drugs can affect the brain by causing euphoria; then, your brain releases a significant amount of dopamine.
 Now, you face a reward system that encourages your brain to take drugs again and again and again.
-You can see bad behavior developing, but over time, your efforts to control this behavior become less and less effective.
+You can see bad behaviour developing, but over time, your efforts to correct it become less effective.

-When you continue to take drugs, your brain is becoming addicted to the reward.
-A subconscious signal from the brain’s reward center encourages repeating this pattern.
+When you continue to take drugs, your brain becomes addicted to the reward.
+A subconscious signal from the brain’s reward center encourages the repetition of this pattern.

 When you take a drug for the first time, your brain experiences a highly pleasurable feeling.
 Now, due to the development of drug tolerance, you cannot feel it as intensely, so you have to take more drugs to produce the same intensity.
 When taking drugs in this manner, the enjoyment of other exciting activities like sex and social activities feels insignificant.